-Abbot Hall (now known as Lambert Manor) is located on an ancient site dating from about 1160.
+Abbot Hall-Kents Bank: (formerly the Lambert Manor) is located on an ancient site dating from about 1160.

 It stands on the site of an ancient dwelling built for the Abbot of Furness.

 The medieval buildings of Abbot Hall have long since disappeared.

 Since the Dissolution of the monasteries, Abbott Hall became, for a long time, a private residence, passing through various families’ hands over the years and around 1900 was used as a school.
 In later years it became a Methodist guest house.